Alvin Pearman: Professional career

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

-Pearman was drafted by the Jacksonville Jaguars in the fourth round (127th overall) of the 2005 NFL Draft.
+Pearman was selected by the Jacksonville Jaguars in the fourth round (127th overall) of the 2005 NFL draft.
 He wore number 34 while with the team.

 As a rookie, Pearman carried the ball 39 times for 149 yards and a touchdown.
 He also caught 32 passes for 240 yards.
 Pearman handled the bulk of the team's punt returns during the season, averaging 8.4 yards on 49 attempts.
 He finished the 2005 regular season with 986 all-purpose yards.
 In his first NFL game, he forced a fumble on the opening kickoff which ultimately led to a field goal.

 Seattle Seahawks

 On September 1, 2007, Pearman was traded to the Seattle Seahawks for a sixth-round draft choice.
 After suffering a knee injury, the team placed him on injured reserve on October 2, 2007.

 Jacksonville Jaguars (second stint)

-Pearman was re-signed by the Jacksonville Jaguars on December 11, 2008, after running back Fred Taylor was placed on injured reserve.
+Pearman was re-signed by the Jaguars on December 11, 2008, after running back Fred Taylor was placed on injured reserve.
 Pearman scored a 23-yard receiving touchdown, his only reception of the season, in the season finale against the Baltimore Ravens.
 The team waived Pearman on September 5, 2009.